U.S. regulator charges firm that put money with SAC, Paulson funds

-BOSTON (Reuters) - An investment firm that funneled client money into some of the world’s hottest hedge funds, including SAC Capital and Paulson & Co, on Wednesday agreed to shut down and pay nearly $700,000 in fees and penalties to settle charges that executives used clients’ cash to pay for office rent and employee salaries.
+BOSTON (Reuters) - An investment firm that funneled client money into some of the world’s hottest hedge funds, including SAC Capital and Paulson & Co, on Wednesday was ordered to hire an independent monitor to supervise the final stages of the fund’s shutdown, and to pay nearly $700,000 in fees and penalties to settle charges that executives used clients’ cash to pay for office rent and employee salaries.

-The men also sent investors audited financial statements where they failed to disclose almost $3 million in expenses tied to transactions involving other entities.
+The men also sent investors audited financial statements where they failed to disclose almost $3 million in expenses tied to transactions involving other entities, according to the SEC complaint.

+McCormack said the firm had decided to shut down the fund at the end of last year after assets had dwindled to a point where it was no longer economical to run the fund.

+Before its shutdown, Alpha Titans oversaw $16.3 million in assets in one of the fund’s share classes, according to an SEC disclosure filed in early 2014, the latest such disclosure.
-While Alpha Titans now oversees only $16.3 million in assets, there was a time it promised return-hungry investors access to a who’s who among fund managers, documents seen by Reuters show.
-It put money with Moore Capital Management, Tudor Investment Corp, Brevan Howard Asset Management, Ray Dalio’s Bridgewater Associates and others, according to the documents seen by Reuters.

-Its managers earned an average 19.74 percent return a year and were managing roughly $13.7 billion, Alpha Titans wrote to clients in 2009.
+Alpha Titans in 2009 promised return-hungry investors access to a who’s who among fund managers, according documents seen by Reuters.
+It put money with Moore Capital Management, Tudor Investment Corp, Brevan Howard Asset Management, Ray Dalio’s Bridgewater Associates and others, according to the documents.
+These managers earned an average 19.74 percent return a year and were managing roughly $13.7 billion, Alpha Titans told clients, according to the documents.

 But the firm also made clients pay for more than they knew about, the government charged.